maxxiimo/the-front-end-manifesto/Foundation Styles.md

     /* further subdivision or comment */

-Whatever you decide to use is totally up to you, but when you do decide be consistent within a project.
+Whatever you decide to use is totally up to you, but be consistent within a project.

 ##### Subtitle Examples

 By far the most used labeling level in your stylesheets will be "subtitles".
-Use them to group like things or elements, and title them with an eye on searching for the title in the future.
+Use them to group like things or elements, and label them with an eye on searching for the label in the future.
 Here are some examples for form elements:

     /* common
     ------------- */